nesi/support-docs/docs/General/Announcements/Improved_data_management_and_efficient_use_of_NeSI_HPC_storage.md

 A selection of active projects will be invited to participate in this first phase of the programme.
-If you would like to volunteer to be an early tester / participant, please [contact Support](mailto:support@nesi.org.nz "mailto:support@nesi.org.nz").
+If you would like to volunteer to be an early tester / participant, please {% include "partials/support_request.html" %}.
 Otherwise, we will be in touch with projects directly to onboard them.

 Insights from this initial phase will inform the criteria and processes